liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 ---

- ![note](../../images/tip-pen-paper.png)**Note:** Make sure Maven is installed and that its executable is in your path environment variable.
+ ![note](../../images/tip-pen-paper.png)**Note:** Make sure Maven is installed and that it's executable is in your path environment variable.

 ---